betrybe/manual-arquiteto-moderno/translation_en/apendix-a_EN.md

 The key is to follow at least five pillars:

-- Hold by design;
+- Secure by design;
-- Search your premises;
+- Search your dependencies;
 - Always use HTTPS;
 - Use Identity and Access Tokens;
 - Protect and encrypt your secrets.